eclipse-sumo/sumo/docs/web/docs/Tutorials/FundamentalDiagram.md

 ## Reducing the speed locally

-An alternative approach is to reduce the speed at some part of the circle repeatedly and insert vehicles upstream of the speed reduction where the local density is reduced for a time.
+An alternative approach is to reduce the speed at some part of the circle repeatedly and insert vehicles downstream of the speed reduction where the local density is reduced for a time.
 This can be accomplished with the following definition (to be placed in an {{AdditionalFile}})